Local Cape Cod things to do and day trips

 Harwich is home to the first commercial cranberry bogs in the country, and still has productive bogs scattered around town.
 For a complete understanding of how cranberry bogs work we highly recommend reserving your spot at the nearby Cranberry Bog tour.
 The tour is a five minute drive from the B&B on the largest organic cranberry bog in Cape Cod.
 The bonus is that they also have farm animals.
 If you visit the Cape during Cranberry harvest in the fall, you can see the process in action.
 To celebrate the cranberry history, each September Harwich sponsors a Cranberry Festival, right down the street from our B&B, with a variety of activities including a parade, craft show and other exhibits.

-In Your Car: You are welcome to borrow the beach chairs, towels, a beach blanket and umbrella when you head to the any number of beaches – either saltwater or freshwater.
+You are welcome to borrow beach chairs and towels when you head to any of the numerous Cape Cod beaches – either saltwater or freshwater.

 Most of the beautiful Harwich beaches are on Nantucket Sound.
 Nantucket Sound is the Southern body of water between Cape Cod and the Islands and is full of natural beauty and wildlife.
 Area beaches are known for the fine white sand along with calm warm water.
 On a clear day off in the distance you may see Monomoy Island.
 Most beaches on Nantucket Sound have restrooms.
 Our B&B is near (just 1.5 miles) Bank Street beach.